elfhosted/elfhosted.com/docs/blog/posts/infra/elfstorage-refactored.md

 ### Should I still BYO?

 Question:
-> At $6/TB, ElfStorage is nearly priced the same as a Hetzner [Storagebox](storagebox).
+> At $6/TB, ElfStorage is nearly priced the same as a Hetzner [Storagebox][storagebox].
 Should I just skip the storagebox and subscribe to ElfStorage?

 Answer:
 > No, a storagebox is still an excellent option in terms of both price, data ownership, and flexibility.